fenago/react-graphql-course/md/lab_1.md

 npm install --save-dev webpack webpack-cli webpack-dev-server
 ```

-This command installs two npm packages from
-[https://npmjs.com](https://npmjs.com/) into our project folder under
-[node\_modules].

-Npm automatically edited our [package.json] file since we provided
-the [\--save] option and added those packages with the latest
-available version numbers.

 You might be wondering why we installed two packages although we only
 needed React.
 The [react] package provides only React-specific